-The formulation of B forces the re-computation of the matrix at every assimilation time.
-This is a limiting factor of our 3D-Var approach, especially for high dimensional systems making it cost more than traditional 3D-Var for fixed-grid models in which B is only computed once.
-Nevertheless, this approach ensures that this moving-point framework produces positive estimates of ice thickness variables and a smooth interior profile in accordance with the physics of the system.
+The formulation of B forces the recomputation of the matrix at every assimilation time.
+This is a limiting factor of our 3D-Var approach, especially for high-dimensional systems, making it cost more than traditional 3D-Var for fixed-grid models in which B is only computed once.
+Nevertheless, our experiments demonstrate that this formulation of the background error covariance matrix ensures that the moving point framework produces positive estimates of ice thickness variables and a smooth interior profile in accordance with the physics of the system.